tetex7/HudMan/lua.md

 <br>

-There are limitations For now<br>
+There are some limitations For now<br>
-Some of the very useful features baked into the element class cannot be accessed at this moment<br>
+There's not easy access to widgets that plans be remedied<br>
-A remedy is planned<br><br>
+No access to Lua Standard Library this was done on purpose

 ### Where to even put your scripts
 Navigate to 'Game folder'/config/hudman/scripts